Hages004/Hages004/README.md

 ## Hello 👋 There It's Me Hages
--  I'm a Budding React Developer
+-  I'm a Budding Full-Stack Developer
 -  Here is my [Portfolio]()
 -  I’m interested in Full Stack Development
 -  Having hands on experience by doing several projects using React, Python,JavaScript, HTML5, CSS3.